hadooprofiles/farm/README.md

 The environment is hosted on IBM Bluemix for the production code deployment.
 Resources are advices to download hadoop framework 2.7.1 or later on Centos 7 and Ubuntu 14.4 version to begin with.
 Eclipse oxygen version 3.8 or later can be used.
+Please send in the request to join and contribute to the project.
+We would happy to join us in farming.